redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 echo "@redstone-finance/evm-connector/dist/contracts/=lib/redstone-oracles-monorepo/packages/evm-connector/contracts/
 @openzeppelin/contracts=lib/openzeppelin-contracts/contracts/" >> remappings.txt
 ```
-This command tells Foundry where to find the new tools installed.

 ## 2. Adjust Your Smart Contracts
-Smart contracts are like the rules and logic that run on the blockchain.
-They need to updated to use data from RedStone.

 #### 1. Import RedStone Base Contract
 Add this line at the top of your smart contract code.